mattrubin/AppDotNet/README.md

 ### Setting up `ADNClient`

 The `ADNClient` class is responsible for communicating with App.net.
 It has a method corresponding to each API endpoint.
-The simplest way to make use of the client is through the singleton instance `[ADNClient sharedClient]`.
+The simplest way to make use of the client is through the shared instance `[ADNClient sharedClient]`.

 Once an access token is acquired, it should be passed to the client:
 ```objc